roman-milk/roman-milk.github.io/a-blackmail-tale.md

+===

- ****** A Blackmail Tale Ch.
-02 ****** byTx_Tall_Tales© I wanted to come, and I was close, but the end seemed just out of reach.
+I wanted to come, and I was close, but the end seemed just out of reach.
 I used my free hand to slap her butt cheek hard, and she cried out at the contact.
 I slapped her again, leaving a big red hand print.

  "I could fuck you forever," I told her, spanking her again.